vijarp/vijarp/README.md

 ### 💗 What I Like

-- Frontend.
-Backend.
-Weekend. 😝
+- Coding
+- Learning and Exploring
 - Automating EVERYTHING 🛠️
-- Keeping things neat, simple, and clean 🧹
+-
 ### 🎯 Interests

 - Chess ♟️